otr4j/otrv4/otrv4.md

 1. Depending of the result of the above operations, compute:

+> TODO see comment above, below can all use `t`, unless very big issue with `t` reused in intermediate calculation.
+(Only one will remain with influence of `t`)

 ```
   T1 = constant_time_select(eq1, encode(G * t1), encode(G * r1 + A1 * c1))
   T2 = constant_time_select(eq2, encode(G * t2), encode(G * r2 + A2 * c2))